Upper Beaches Property Management

 Investing in Upper Beaches

-Development for boutique condos in Kingston and Victoria Park has recently caught the attention of investors looking to enter the market.
+Development for boutique condos in Kingston and Victoria Park has recently caught the attention of real estate investors looking to enter the market.
 There are also ample duplexes, and semi-detached homes available, with prices averaging between CAD 540,000 to CAD 1.2 million.

 Buttonwood Property Management